koding/kdlearn/guides/ide-introduction/index.md

 # Koding IDE Introduction

 In this guide we’ll go over the Koding Integrated Development Environment or IDE for short.
-We'll try to explain how it works, how to use it and in end share some useful tips to be more productive.
+We'll try to explain how it works, how to use it and in end share some useful tips that you can use to be more productive.

 ## Getting started